pondermatic/kb-support/readme.txt

 **Further enhance the features and functionality of KB Support with paid [extensions](https://kb-support.com/extensions/) such as**:

 * [Email Support](https://kb-support.com/downloads/email-support/) - Management of tickets via email for agents and customers.
 Automation via email for agents.
-* [Easy Digital Downloads Integration](https://kb-support.com/downloads/easy-digital-downloads/) - Integrate KB Support with your EDD store providing a seamless support solution
+* [Easy Digital Downloads Integration](https://kb-support.com/downloads/easy-digital-downloads/) - Integrate KB Support with your Easy Digital Downloads store providing a seamless support solution
 * [WooCommerce Integration](https://kb-support.com/downloads/woocommerce/) - Integrate KB Support with your WooCommerce store providing a seamless support solution
 * [Knowledge Base Integrations](https://kb-support.com/downloads/knowledge-base-integrations/) - Fully integrate KB Support into your existing knowledge base solution
 * [Ratings & Satisfaction](https://kb-support.com/downloads/ratings-and-satisfaction/) - Enables customers and visitors to provide feedback on their support experience as well as the quality of your KB articles